Gamra

 Earthquakes

-This the calculated displacement in cm on the surface and through a cross section of a 3D model of the 2011 Mw 9.1 Tohoku-Oki earthquake.
+This is the calculated displacement in cm on the surface and through a cross section of a 3D model of the 2011 Mw 9.1 Tohoku-Oki earthquake.
 Click on the image for a larger version.

 This is a 3D model of the 1992 Landers earthquake progressively zoomed in.
 There are 426 individual fault segments that make up the entire model.